dns-stats/draft-dns-capture-format/draft-ietf-dnsop-dns-capture-format.md

 5. The wire format content of malformed DNS packets can optionally be recorded.

-    * Rationale: Any structured capture format that does not capture the DNS payload byte for byte will be limited to some extent in that it cannot represent "malformed" DNS packets (see (#malformed-packets)).
-Only those packets that can be transformed reasonably into the structured format can be represented by the format.
+    * Rationale: Any structured capture format that does not capture the DNS payload byte for byte will be limited to some extent in that it cannot represent "malformed" DNS messages (see (#malformed-messages)).
+Only those messages that can be transformed reasonably into the structured format can be represented by the format.
 However this can result in rather misleading statistics.
 For example, a malformed query which cannot be represented in the C-DNS format will lead to the (well formed) DNS responses with error code FORMERR appearing as 'unmatched'.
-Therefore it can greatly aid downstream analysis to have the wire format of the malformed DNS packets available directly in the C-DNS file.
+Therefore it can greatly aid downstream analysis to have the wire format of the malformed DNS messages available directly in the C-DNS file.

 # Conceptual Overview